 There aren’t any alternate versions, but a Hollywood Records promo cassette of the album had to be withdrawn due to a remastering error.
 Near the end, after the line “I’m bound to be proposing on a Saturday night”, the backing vocal “There he goes again” was incorrectly omitted.
 Other than that it’s identical to the album version.

-No live performances have been released officially, but there are recordings of the band performing the song in Boston and Tokyo in 1976.
-They’re not quite note perfect, with Freddie and Brian making occasional mistakes during the fast piano intro or closing guitar solo respectively, but they’re still fun.
+No live performances have been released officially, but there is a recording of the band performing the song in Boston in 1976.
+They’re not quite note perfect, with Freddie and Brian making occasional mistakes, but it’s still fun.